 A four-part Professional Development Series sponsored by the FMEA Professional Development Committee

 The Professional Development Committee is hosting a 4-part mini-series designed to lay the foundation for more inclusive music classrooms in Florida schools.
 As part of this series, participants will explore the elements of diversity, equity, inclusion, and access as a way to encourage intentionality towards meeting the goal of music education for ALL students.
 Each of the 4 sessions will be 60 minutes long and include opportunities for interactivity.
-Stay tuned for more details on our guest presenters for Sessions 2-4!

 Session 1: February 22, 2021 7:00-8:00 PM

 Monday, April 19 at 7:00 p.m.

 Join Alysia Lee for this interactive and deeply reflective series exploring the mindset and operational shifts that elevate the instructional practice and student achievement.
 Prepare for in-session reflection, collaboration, and visioning tools to create a strategic plan.

 Lee’s full circle role as an artist, arts educator, teaching artist and arts advocate, gives her a broad perspective of the arts ecosystem.
 Alysia received national recognition for advancing access, equity, visibility, representation, and power-sharing between artists, organizations, and communities.
 Key to her methods are empowerment, partnership construction, and intersectional approaches to community exchange while centering anti-racism, creativity, and social justice.